Lithuanian Foreign Minister Self-isolates After Macron Visit - UrduPoint

 Lithuania's foreign minister is self-isolating after a French embassy official he met during President Emmanuel Macron's visit tested positive for Covid-19, officials said Monday

-Linas Linkevicius "will be in self-isolation this week because he had a close contact" with the official, his spokeswoman Rasa Jakilaitiene told AFP.
+Linas Linkevicius "will be in self-isolation this week", his spokeswoman Rasa Jakilaitiene told AFP.

-The French embassy in Vilnius said two people at the diplomatic mission had tested positive but the visiting delegation had tested negative.
+She later said the minister tested negative on Monday but would continue his self-isolation.

-"The two persons who were tested positive work at the French embassy.
+The French embassy in Vilnius reported two people at the diplomatic mission had tested positive but the visiting delegation had tested negative.

 A French presidency source told AFP that Macron himself had not been in contact with the people who tested positive.